peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 ## Prerequisites

 Please read through the followings.
-To save your time, most of the preprequistes have been prepared by Red Hat team for you to conduct this hands-on exercise.
+To save your time, most of the preprequistes have been prepared by our team for you to conduct this hands-on exercise.
 In case you are really interested, you can find more details in the ROSA documentation at [Prerequisites for ROSA w/STS](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html).

 ### AWS Credentials
-You will need the following pieces of information from your AWS account (All of the below items have already been prepared by Red Hat.
-Thus, you don't have to do anything):
+You will need the following pieces of information from your AWS account **(All of the below items have already been prepared by us.
+Thus, you don't have to do anything)**:

 - AWS IAM User
 - AWS Access Key ID